 DTS does not tolerate violence against women in any form including domestic violence, dating violence, stalking and sexual assault.
-All instances of these crimes should be reported to the Police and BCC Security.
-The departments of Human Resources and Student Life at the Dallas campus will then be notified as well and a determination made as to the investigative process.
+All instances of these crimes should be reported to the Police and Passion City Church Director of Security.
+The DTS departments of Human Resources and Student Life will then be notified as well and a determination made as to the investigative process.
 All victims have the right to a prompt, fair and impartial investigation and resolution.
-If the victim is a student, the Dean of Students will decide if an investigative committee is needed and be responsible for forming the committee.
-If the victim is an employee, the Director of Human Resources will decide if an investigative committee is needed and be responsible for forming the committee.
+If the victim is a student, the DTS Dean of Students will decide if an investigative committee is needed and be responsible for forming the committee.
+If the victim is an employee, the DTS Director of Human Resources will decide if an investigative committee is needed and be responsible for forming the committee.
 The investigation(s) may result in criminal charges, internal disciplinary proceedings and/or the termination of employment against the accused.